Useful Information & Frequently

 What legal requirements are there in order to let my property?

-There are actually less than you may think.
+There are actually fewer than you may think.
 Details of landlords’ safety responsibilities can be found here.

 Do I need a license for Houses of Multiple Occupancy?

-The regulations regarding HMOs can often be quite unclear.
-However, Abode have grown to become experts in this field and have a very close relationship with Bristol City Council.
-If a house is 3 stories or more and has more than 5 tenants who are not related, then a license will be needed.
-A license will only be granted by the Council in accordance with specific regulations.
-If you have any queries regarding HMOs, please contact us on 0117 973 8866 or info@yourabode.co.uk Further information can be found on the Direct Gov website.
+The rules around HMOs can be confusing, but Abode are experts in this area and work closely with Bristol City Council.
+If a property has three or more storeys and is occupied by five or more unrelated tenants, a licence is required.
+This is only granted by the Council if specific safety and management standards are met.
+If you have any queries regarding HMOs, please contact us on 0117 973 8866 or info@yourabode.co.uk .
+Further information can be found on the Direct Gov website.

 What are the regulations regarding fire prevention?